ZheZhangEcon/zhezhang-econ.github.io/index.md

 ## Updates

-- In March, 2023, my joint work with Yajie Wang and Zhenjie Jin, titled "The consequences of health shocks on households: Evidence from China" is accepted by ***China Rconomic Review***.
+- In March, 2023, my joint work with Yajie Wang and Zhenjie Jin, titled "The consequences of health shocks on households: Evidence from China" is accepted by ***China Economic Review***.